buidler-labs/hashgraph-venin-docs/src.docs/markdown/guides/entities/topic.md

 title: Topic
 ---

 Topics (through the [Hedera Consensus Service - HCS](https://docs.hedera.com/guides/docs/sdks/consensus)) are the backbone of Hedera's traffic accounting, at the time of this writing, for [more then 85% of the network's traffic](https://app.dragonglass.me/chart?name=txn-service-type&period=1D).
 This makes them the hottest services used on the network.
-Naturally, Strato supports them with more features planned for the upcoming future.
+Naturally, Venin supports them with more features planned for the upcoming future.

 ### Creating a Topic